kolbytn/mindcraft/README.md

 Run `npm install` from the installed directory

+Run `npm run postinstall` to apply patches to mineflayer

 Install the minecraft version specified in `settings.js`, currently supports up to 1.20.4

 ### Running Locally